Administer the deployment using Windows PowerShell

 Enter the following command:

 This command adds the Dynamics CRM PowerShell snap-in to the current session.
 The snap-in is registered during installation and setup of the Microsoft Dynamics CRM server.

 |You must register the Dynamics CRM PowerShell commands, otherwise you’ll receive the following message when you try to run a cmdlet: The term ‘Microsoft Dynamics CRM Windows PowerShell command' is not recognized as the name of a cmdlet, function, script file, or operable program.
 Check the spelling of the name, or if a path was included, verify that the path is correct and try again.|

 At the PowerShell prompt, type the following, replacing CrmCmdletName with the name of a command:

 For detailed help for a specific cmdlet, use Get-HelpCRMCmdlet–full, such as the Import-CRMOrganization cmdlet.

 Use the PowerShell cmdlets

-Once you have registered the Microsoft Dynamics CRM Windows PowerShell commands, you can use them to perform tasks.
+Once you have registered the Dynamics CRM PowerShell commands, you can use them to perform tasks.

 Set properties using PowerShell cmdlets